In the below tables and sections, we describe (as required by the CCPA):

 (You may also make such a request by sending an email to [email protected]; but we will need to direct you to the above device-based methods to identify your device.)

 As a California resident, you may also request that we delete any personal information that we collected from you, such as if you have been a customer of ours.
 (This is usually not the case as to the data used in our services.).
 To make such a request, please send an email to [email protected], submit a request here, or contact us at (415) 966-1152.
-However, please note that a “deletion” request is different from a request that we “opt out” of or stop selling your personal information, which is described above if what you really want is for us to cease selling your information and place your mobile identifiers on a suppression list (to avoid future sale), please go to our “opt out” page, here, or to the NAI page referenced above.
+However, please note that a “deletion” request is different from a request that we “opt out” of or stop selling your personal information, which is described above.
+If what you really want is for us to cease selling your information and place your mobile identifiers on a suppression list (to avoid future sale), please go to our “opt out” page, or to the NAI page referenced above.

 Please also note that we may retain personal information for certain important purposes, such as (a) to protect our business, systems, and users from fraudulent activity, (b) to address technical issues that impair existing functionality (such as de-bugging purposes), (c) as necessary for us, or others, to exercise their free speech or other rights, (d) to comply with law enforcement requests pursuant to lawful process, (e) for scientific or historical research, (f) for our own internal purposes reasonably related to your relationship with us, or to comply with legal obligations.
 Additionally, we need certain types of information so that we can provide our Services to you.
 If you ask us to delete it, you may no longer be able to access or use our Services.

 California residents also have the right to request that we disclose what categories of your personal information we collect, use, or sell.
 To make such a request, please send an email to [email protected] or submit a request here.
 We will then request certain information about you, including your device identifier (and we may request a screen shot of that identifier).